GreenStage/react-central-state/README.md

 // or , if you want to operate the state on a non react-component class import {StateHandler} from 'react-central-state'
 ```
-Your component should extend `StateComponent`.
+Your components should now extend `StateComponent`.

-You can read and update the state pretty much like in react's default one:
+Reading and updating the state is pretty much like in normal react:
 ```javascript
 //Reading from state
 this.centralState.SomeProperty